How Often Should You Drain Your Pool

 This is even more practical in a fiberglass pool than in a concrete pool because a concrete pool weighs so much more than fiberglass material.
 This makes it easier to experience a floating pool with a fiberglass pool than a concrete one under similar conditions.
 These valves ensure that the pool can stand empty at least until the maintenance work is completed.
 They are very important and easy to check on.

-Draining Pool Water: Fiberglass Pools
+Draining Pool Water: Fiberglass Pool Maintenance

 Whereas private pool owners are subjected to normal and surplus rates.
 Meaning that if you go over a certain amount of water usage during a quarter you will have to pay a premium rate over the top of what the normal rate is.

-The bigger Public Pools have larger crews that can everything has done a lot faster than what you can do in the backyard.
+The bigger Public Pools have larger crews that can everything done a lot faster than what you can do in the backyard.

 If your regular maintenance program for your pool is done properly and the number of people that use it, is normal then draining it every 3-5 years should be fine.
-Schedule the Inground Pool to be emptied for painting and maintenance when it’s down.
-Implement large group orientations, particularly for young children and bathroom break policies to promote healthy swimming.
+Schedule the in-ground pool to be emptied for painting and maintenance when it’s down.
+Implement large group orientations, particularly for young children, and bathroom break policies to promote healthy swimming.

 They run a higher risk of RWIs and other hazards that you normally won’t see in a private inground pool in your backyard.
 There are just a lot more things that can happen in a Public Pool.

-How Much Does It Cost to Drain Pool Water
+How Much Does It Cost to Drain Pool Water and Pool Maintenace

 Your water rates are normally calculated by the quarter and priced per 1000 gals.
 The Sewer quarterly charges where I am are almost 2x what the Water rates are.
 Water costs are different in all parts of the country.